fmekota/case-study-azsde/README.md

 This codebase is a PoC for the case study assigned on 2023-12-01.
 Goal is to design and implement simple, yet functional pipeline within the context of GCP

 Initial setup:
-Manually created scheduler, targeting the "blob_storage" cloud function Manually created Pub/Sub topic, to pass messages from "blob_storage" cloud function to "devizovy_trh" and "weather_report" cloud functions
+Manually created workflow environment to setup a scheduler to run each hour

 Functions deployed by deploy.bat script from root folder